What is OEE?

 Performance:

-Performance % can be calculated as Production quantity / Target production quantity as per cycle time.
+Performance % can be calculated as Production quantity / Target production quantity, as per cycle time.

 Quality:

-It is the percentage of good quality products produced out of total production.
+It is the percentage of good quality products produced out of the total production.
 Good quality products are total rework and rejection subtracted from total production.

 Overall Equipment Effectiveness (OEE) calculation :